hariharan-k21/RSYNC01/README.md

 # RSYNC01
-Demonstrating RSYNC with Jenkins on July 23
+Demonstrating RSYNC with Jenkins on July 23 by Hariharan K